 Organically grown Berry Plants

 Heritage is a primocane variety of red raspberry (Rubus idaeus) which produces soft and delicious berries.
 It is often called autumn fruiting or everbearing as it can be pruned to produce either one crop in autumn, or two crops: one in summer and one in autumn.
 It is one of the first primocane varieties developed and is still the benchmark against which other raspberry varieties are measured.
 The stems have prickles so care must be taken to plant it where this won’t be an issue.
 Heritage is a productive and hardy variety.
-Heritage will spread by underground runners and quickly fill a reasonable sized bed $9 per bare rooted cane
+Heritage will spread by underground runners and quickly fill a reasonable sized bed $9 per bare rooted cane SOLD OUT

 Linda is a completely thornless floricane variety of red raspberry (Rubus idaeus).
 It is better described as being a semi-floricane, or semi-summer bearing variety.
 Linda mostly produces flowers and fruit on last year’s growth, sometimes it will also flower and fruit on this year’s growth and behave like a primocane variety.
 Being thornless means that harvest is simple and it is safe to grow it near paths or where children play.
-Linda happily spreads by underground runners increasing your patch each year. $12 per bare rooted cane
+Linda happily spreads by underground runners increasing your patch each year. $12 per bare rooted cane SOLD OUT

 Golden raspberries are a yellow fruited form of red raspberry(Rubus idaeus).
 Yellow raspberries taste sweeter and more floral than red varieties.
 They are extremely rare in Australia at the moment and we have very few varieties.
 Golden raspberries are a thorny plant that is best described as being floricane or summer fruiting, it only flowers and fruits on last year’s growth.
 They are self-fertile but if they are pollinated by a red raspberry or a blackberry this will not change the colour or the taste of the fruit.
 Like most varieties of raspberries they spread by underground runners.
-This year I only have very low numbers and small plants, they are mostly too small to fruit this coming summer but you could be lucky $25 per small bare rooted cane
+This year I only have very low numbers and small plants, they are mostly too small to fruit this coming summer but you could be lucky $25 per small bare rooted cane SOLD OUT

 Yellow Wonder alpine strawberry (Fragaria vesca) is a daylength neutral yellow or white fruited wild strawberry.
 They fruit here most of the year.
 Like most alpine strawberries they do not produce many runners.
 Yellow wonder has an amazing taste that is a little like pineapple.
 Alpine strawberries are also known as gourmet strawberries or fraise des bois. $5 per small plant.
+SOLD OUT

 Regina alpine strawberry (Fragaria vesca) is a day length neutral wild strawberry.
 They produce intensely sweet and richly flavoured strawberries that are smaller than supermarket strawberries but taste oh so much better.
 Regina alpine strawberries are currently my favourite tasting alpine strawberries.
 Alpine strawberries are also known as gourmet strawberries or fraise des bois. $5 per small plant.
+SOLD OUT

 Organic Culinary Herb Plants